kddnewton/preval/README.md

 If you're using the `bootsnap` gem, `preval` will automatically hook into its compilation step.
 Otherwise, you'll need to manually call `Preval.process(source)` with your own iseq loader (you can check out [yomikomu](https://github.com/ko1/yomikomu) for an example).

 Each optimization is generally named for the function it performs, and can be enabled through the `enable!` method on the visitor class.
 If you do not explicitly call `enable!` on any optimizations, nothing will change with your source.
+You can also call `Preval.enable_all!` which will enable every built-in visitor.
+Be especially careful when doing this.

-* `Preval::Visitors::Arithmetic` replaces:
+### `Preval::Visitors::Arithmetic`

+Replaces:

   * constant expressions with their evaluation (e.g., `5 + 2` becomes `7`)
   * arithmetic identities with their evaluation (e.g., `a * 1` becomes `a`)

+Unsafe if:

+  * you overload any of the `Integer` operator methods

-* `Preval::Visitors::AttrAccessor` replaces:
+### `Preval::Visitors::AttrAccessor`

+Replaces:

   * `def foo; @foo; end` with `attr_reader :foo`
   * `def foo=(value); @foo = value; end` with `attr_writer :foo`

+Unsafe if:

+  * you overload the `attr_reader` method
+  * you overload the `attr_writer` method
+  * you have custom complex `method_added` logic

-* `Preval::Visitors::Fasterer` replaces:
+### `Preval::Visitors::Fasterer`

+Replaces:

   * `.gsub('...', '...')` with `.tr('...', '...')` if the arguments are strings and are both of length 1
   * `.map { ... }.flatten(1)` with `.flat_map { ... }`
   * `.reverse.each` with `.reverse_each`
   * `.shuffle.first` with `.sample`

+Unsafe if:

+  * any of the effected methods are overwritten or custom (`gsub` and `tr` for the first one, `map`, `flatten`, and `flat_map` for the second, etc.)

-* `Preval::Visitors::Loops` replaces:
+### `Preval::Visitors::Loops`

+Replaces:

   * `for ... in ... end` loops with `... each do ... end` loops
   * `while true ... end` loops with `loop do ... end` loops
   * `while false ... end` loops with nothing
   * `until false ... end` loops with `loop do ... end` loops
   * `until true ... end` loops with nothing

-You can also call `Preval.enable_all!` which will enable every built-in visitor.
-Be especially careful when doing this.
+Unsafe if:

+  * the object over which you're iterating with a `for` loop has a custom `each` method that doesn't do what you'd expect it to do

 ## Development